Purple Sweet Potato Tempeh Burgers

 - If the sweet potato isn't already cooked, wash the sweet potato well.
 Cook the potato whole at 400-425F until it's soft.
 Remove the skin, mash the flesh, and then measure out 1 cup.*

 - Preheat the oven to 400F.
-Add the tempeh to a food processor and blend slightly to break the tempeh up into pieces.
-Add the flaxseed, sage, garlic, thyme, black pepper, and pulse lightly to help blend the mixture.
-Add the sweet potato, miso, and 3 tablespoons of water.
+Add the tempeh to a food processor and pulse slightly to break the tempeh up into pieces, avoid blending too much.
+Add the flaxseed, nutritional yeast, sage, thyme, garlic powder, black pepper, and pulse lightly to help blend the mixture.
+Add the sweet potato, miso, and 2 tablespoons of water.
 Pulse together until well combined.
 If the mixture is too dry, add another tablespoon of water.*

 - Form the mixture into 4 patties (do 2 patties for larger burgers)* and place onto a cookie sheet.
 The patties should stick together well.
 If the mixture feels dry, add 1 Tablespoon of water at a time until the mixture is less crumbly.